Azure-Samples/azure-search-openai-demo-java/docs/aks/login_and_acl.md

 ### Prerequisites : Self signed certificate for Nginx Ingress Controller

 When enabling user authentication, the [managed Nginx Ingress Controller](https://learn.microsoft.com/en-us/azure/aks/app-routing) requires a self-signed certificate to be created and used for TLS termination.
-This is necessary as we use [MSAL React library](https://learn.microsoft.com/en-us/samples/azure-samples/ms-identity-ciam-javascript-tutorial/ms-identity-ciam-javascript-tutorial-1-sign-in-react/) to authenticate users with Entra ID, and it only works for HTTPS connections
+This is necessary as we use [MSAL React library](https://learn.microsoft.com/en-us/samples/azure-samples/ms-identity-ciam-javascript-tutorial/ms-identity-ciam-javascript-tutorial-1-sign-in-react/) to authenticate users with Entra ID, and it only works on HTTPS connections

 Follow these steps to create a self-signed certificate that will be automatically configured in the Nginx Ingress Controller by azd [post-deploy hooks](../../deploy/aks/scripts/set_ingress_tls.ps1)